Skip to article frontmatterSkip to article content

 Purpose

-There are of course many great AI books, but no one of them fulfills all possible purposes.
-This book is intended as a more example-oriented, lab-oriented introduction to fluency and literacy of modern generative AI (using LLMs) techniques and concepts in particular.
-What is sometimes called the “AI boom” of the early 2020s has lead to an increased demand in academia for this kind of content.
+There are of course many great AI books, but no one of them fulfills all purposes.
+This book is intended as a more example and lab-oriented introduction to literacy of modern Generative AI techniques and concepts in particular.

 A major reason for the example-oriented approach (in both the privacy book and this one) is to raise interest in this kind of science among diverse groups by showing how easily accessible it is.